John Woodvine: Career

-In 1971 Woodvine played the corrupt and vengeful Trincant in Ken Russell's filmThe Devils.
+In 1971, Woodvine played Trincant in Ken Russell's film The Devils.
 Woodvine also played Macduff in the Play of the Month television broadcast of Macbeth on 20 September 1970, Union convenor Les Mallow in series 1 of When the Boat Comes In in 1975, the Marshal in the 1979 Doctor Who serial The Armageddon Factor and Chief Superintendent Ross in Edge of Darkness and appeared in several episodes of the 1985 television adaptation of The Tripods.
-He also played a memorable role as Prior Mordrin in the 1987 ITV series Knights of God.
-More recently he played Frank Gallagher's father, Neville, in the Channel 4 offbeat drama Shameless, and PC Tony Stamp's father Norman in The Bill.
+He also played Prior Mordrin in the 1987 ITV series Knights of God.
+He played Frank Gallagher's father, Neville, in the Channel 4 drama Shameless, and PC Tony Stamp's father Norman in The Bill.
 In 2008, he appeared in the BBC2 comedy Never Better and as Joe Jacobs in the ITV1 soap Emmerdale.
 In 2010, he appeared as Alan Hoyle in Coronation Street.
-In December 1987 he played Dr. James Shepherd in "The Murder of Roger Ackroyd", one of a series of Agatha Christie novels broadcast on radio by the BBC.
+In December 1987 he played Dr James Shepherd in "The Murder of Roger Ackroyd", one of a series of Agatha Christie novels broadcast on radio by the BBC.
 In 2016, he played the role of the Archbishop of York in 4 episodes of the Netflix series The Crown.

-His film roles include the 1981 John Landis film An American Werewolf in London (he later re-created his film role for the BBC Radio One adaptation of the film).
-He also appeared in the Oscar-nominated 1972 Richard Attenborough film Young Winston.
-Woodvine also starred as "Arthur Birling" in the BBC World Service radio adaptation of An Inspector Calls and as "Dr. Byron Caligari" in the BBC Radio 4 macabre comedy series The Cabaret of Dr Caligari.
-Most recently, he voiced the role of "Prospero" on 6 May 2012 broadcast of The Tempest on BBC Radio 3.
+His film roles include the 1981 John Landis film An American Werewolf in London (he later recreated his film role for the BBC Radio One adaptation of the film).
+He also appeared in the 1972 Richard Attenborough film Young Winston.
+Woodvine also appeared as Arthur Birling in the BBC World Service radio adaptation of An Inspector Calls and as Dr Byron Caligari in the BBC Radio 4 comedy series The Cabaret of Dr Caligari.
+He also voiced the role of "Prospero" on 6 May 2012 broadcast of The Tempest on BBC Radio 3.